matsengrp/dasm-epistasis-experiments/preflight.md

 - If not, stop and rethink.

 ### Stage 2 (1 month)
-Create similar analysis for background dependent epistasis.
+- Create similar analysis for background dependent epistasis.
-Further validations on experimental data for both on datasets.
+- Further validations on experimental data for both on datasets.
   - Obtain and/or organize Whitehead lab data.

 ### Stage 3 (?)
 Calculate co-occurence and order of occurence for mutations in antibody trees.
-See it epistatic patterns found in DASM match this.
+See if epistatic patterns found in DASM match this.

 ### Stage 3 (?)
 If we have systemic predictions of epistasis that work, we can use this to widen our understanding of their general evolutionary process: